 Level of Instructional Difficulty: Medium

-DIY Coaching Script
+Shooting a Basketball: Coaching Script

-1)Line children up on a line.
-Start with a basketball but tell children to put the basketball between their feet and squeeze.
+Line children up on a line.
+They can start with a basketball but tell children to squeeze the basketball between their feet.

 This question and conversation, as a whole, is less about you and more about the children.
 You, in this case, are just facilitating and the children are actively contributing to the learning process.